“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “Wow, you have such big place.
 So many rugs.”

-“You guys have a seat down here on the bed.”
+“You guys have a seat down there on the bed.”

-“Okeydokey,” said Louisa as she lowered herself on the futon.
+“Okeydokey,” said Louisa as she awkwardly lowered herself on the futon.

 “These rugs you sell?”
 Lixin was examining several pieces hanging on a wall and more stacked on the floor.
 “So beautiful.
 What’s that?
 Oh, you make rug?”